Puja thali: Materials

 Along with these, a ghanta (bell), a conch (Shankha), a kalasha (holy pitcher) with holy water, ghee, camphor, betel-leaves, tulasi, milk, fresh fruits, sandalwood-paste, kumkuma, murti (earthen images) of deities and gold or silver coins may be include as needed.

-A puja thali is a traditional plate used during Hindu rituals and worship.
-It can be made from brass, silver, steel, or other metals, and often holds essential items like diyas, incense, flowers, kumkum, and rice.
-During festivals, these thalis are sometimes beautifully engraved or decorated with symbolic motifs.

 Variations

 On the occasion of Deepavali, more than one diya might be arranged on thali; on Raksha Bandhan, a rakhi may be added.
 Bael-leaves and datura flowers are included in the thali for the Mahashivaratri festival.

 A decorated puja thali in the puja place.